EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Places/The Expanding Cave.md

 > [!quote]
 >***"Smash cut, the door to the tavern suddenly flies open, standing in the doorway is a human woman, drenched from the rain outside.
 She looks distressed and slowly walks into the tavern.
 Everyone is turned and looking at her as she says 'He went in... he... went in there'.
 Ferrin behind the bar responds, 'Ethel, who went in?'.
 'Tomas... those stupid boys dared him to go in there and he did.' she says as she stands there shaking.
 Ferrin asks again 'Where did Tomas go Ethel?'.
-'The Cave...' she says.
+'The mountains spite.' she says.
 When she mutters those words you hear a audible gasp from a few of the patrons.
-'Someone has to find him.
-I can't let me boy die in there' "***
+'Those damn boys dared him to go into that dungeon and he hasn't came back out.
+Someone has to find him for me.
+I can't let me boy die in there'.
+The patrons look around the tavern at each other, not knowing what to do."***

-*If the group d*
+*If the group doesn't bite*

+> [!quote]
+>***"Ethel sees Carrick.
+'Carrick please I know you're a good man, my boy might be dead in there, but I can't leave him until I know.
+I need you to find him for me.'.
+Ethel starts reaching into a small sa" ***